NM711/MIPS-Emulator/readme.md

 # MIPS CORE EMULATOR

-This project is meant be a forkable framework for the emulation of a MIPS based chip implementation.
+This project is meant to be a forkable framework for the emulation of a MIPS based chip implementation.
 I implement most (if not all) MIPS I instructions.
-Below I will write a table for each instruction I implemented.
+Below, I will write a table for each instruction I implemented.

-For me this project is meant to be a base to emulating an R2000 chip, which implements the MIPS I architecture, and other chips aswell.
+For me, this project is meant to be a base to emulate an R2000 chip, which implements the MIPS I architecture, and other chips aswell.

-**NOTE**: Make sure the body of the syscall table is replaced with the relevant syscalls for hte system you are attempting to emulate.
+**NOTE**: Make sure the body of the syscall table is replaced with the relevant syscalls for the system you are attempting to emulate.
 I added some basic write and exit, pseudo syscalls for testing purposes.

 ### Implemented Instruction Table